Moosa-Hassan/flyrank_backend/container/README.md

 # To Do Api
 A simple CRUD Api to help manage tasks to do.
-Built with express.
+Built with express and with a postgres database.

 ## How to Run
 1. Clone the repository
 2. Run `npn install` to install dependacies in terminal
-3. Run `node app.js` to run app
+3. Run `docker compose up` to run app
 4. Access api at `http://localhost:3000`
+5. Run  `docker compose down` to clean up

 ## Endpoints
 | Method | Path | Description |